 And when you’re experiencing these symptoms, yet your bloodwork returns as ‘normal’, it can be incredibly frustrating.

-To correct any imbalance in the body, you must find the road in.
+To correct any imbalance in the body, first you must find the road in.
 How or why did it become imbalanced in the first place?
 This will give you the answers for how to return it to optimal functioning.

 Some of the factors that can drive a thyroid imbalance include mineral deficiencies, infection, poor liver detoxification, too much estrogen (as this suppresses thyroid function) and/or elevated cortisol levels.
-I delve further into these roads that can drive thyroid imbalance, as well as how to correct them, in my Weight Loss for Women online course.

-If you suspect you might be having thyroid troubles, whether you’ve had a blood test or not, I encourage you to join me for my online course Weight Loss for Women as you could really benefit from the information, practices, recipes and insights offered.
+If you suspect you might be having thyroid troubles, whether you’ve had a blood test or not, I encourage you to start to look into some of these factors that might be relevant for you.
 For a tiny gland, the thyroid packs a mighty punch, and getting it functioning optimally is so important to our overall health.